Horizon Accord | AARO | UAP Disclosure | Machine Learning

 The Asymmetry

-AARO is statutorily required to produce annual reports to Congress.
-Its reporting cadence through 2024 was consistent: the 2022 annual report was delivered in January 2023; the 2023 annual report was delivered in April 2023; the FY2024 consolidated annual report was delivered in November 2024.
-As of May 2026, two congressionally mandated documents remain unreleased: the second volume of the Historical Record Report — covering findings from November 2023 through April 2024 — and the 2025 annual report.
+AARO's reporting cadence through 2024 was consistent: the 2022 annual report delivered in January 2023; the 2023 annual report in April 2023; the FY2024 consolidated annual report in November 2024.
+As of May 2026, two congressionally mandated documents remain unreleased with no announced timeline: the second volume of the Historical Record Report and the 2025 annual report.
+The Pentagon did not respond to requests for comment on either.

 Wag the UAP documented the mechanism of PURSUE — the rolling release architecture, the Department of War branding, the empty database at launch, and the structural value of an indefinite attention event during an unpopular ongoing conflict.
 This piece documents the institution inside that mechanism and the conclusions that mechanism does not quote.